JeremyTCD/Mimo/ReadMe.md

 ##### Example: Setting article author at the page scope
 1. Ensure that you are serving your blog in watch mode.
 Navigate to *localhost:8080/articles/exampleArticle1.html*.
 2. Open *blog/src/content/articles/exampleArticle1.md* in a text editor or IDE of your choice.
-Add the property `jtcd.authorName` and assign it the value `Guest`:
+Add the property `mimo_authorName` and assign it the value `Guest`:

     ```yaml
     ---
-    jtcd.authorName: Guest,
+    mimo_authorName: Guest,
     ...
     ---
     ...